-These Application Notes use the Incoming Digit Translation feature to receive calls, the Numbering Plan Area Code (NPA), and the Special Number (SPN) features to route calls from the CS1000 to the PSTN, via SIP trunks to the Bell Canada SIP Trunk Service network.
+The configuration of the CS1000 outlined in these Application Notes uses the Incoming Digit Translation feature to receive calls, the Numbering Plan Area Code (NPA), and the Special Number (SPN) features to route calls from the CS1000 to the PSTN via SIP trunks to the Bell Canada SIP Trunking Service network.

 These Application Notes assume that the basic CS1000 configuration has already been administered.
-For further information on CS1000, please consult the references in Section 10.
+For further information on CS1000, please consult the references in Section 11.